rubenxyz/retired_assassin/README.md

 * **Your name here** :wink:

 #### Additional contributors
-* **Ludvig Geijer Michaeli** - *Transcribing the 1st draft*
+* **Ludvig Geijer Michaeli** - *Transcribed the 1st draft*
 * **Your name here** :wink:

 #### Built With
-* [Pilot](https://www.jetpens.com/Pilot-Metropolitan-Fountain-Pens/ct/1706) - First draft was written with Pen.
-Yes, actual pen that you hold in your hand! :black_nib:
+* :black_nib:[Pilot](https://www.jetpens.com/Pilot-Metropolitan-Fountain-Pens/ct/1706) - First draft was written with a pen (yes, actual pen that you hold in your hand!).
-* [Fountain Syntax](https://fountain.io/syntax) - Plain text markup language for screenplays.
+* :computer:[Fountain Syntax](https://fountain.io/syntax) - Plain text markup language for screenplays.
-* [Vim](https://www.vim.org/download.php) - Vim is a modal text editor.
+* :computer:[Vim](https://www.vim.org/download.php) - Vim is a modal text editor.
-* [Fountain.vim](https://www.vim.org/scripts/script.php?script_id=3880) - Syntax files that adds support for Fountain in Vim.
+* :computer:[Fountain.vim](https://www.vim.org/scripts/script.php?script_id=3880) - Syntax files that adds support for Fountain in Vim.
-* [Afterwriting](https://github.com/ifrost/afterwriting-labs/blob/master/docs/clients.md) - Terminal application that converts fountain files to PDF.
+* :scroll:[Afterwriting](https://github.com/ifrost/afterwriting-labs/blob/master/docs/clients.md) - Terminal application that converts files written in Fountain to the industry standard screenplay format in PDF.

 ### N:dizzy_face::dizzy_face:b disclaimer

-If you don’t know anything about git, repositories, and is wondering what a the heck a screenplay is doing on platform for programmers, feel free to read [this](https://medium.freecodecamp.org/what-is-git-and-how-to-use-it-c341b049ae61).
+If you don’t know anything about git and repositories feel free to read [this](https://medium.freecodecamp.org/what-is-git-and-how-to-use-it-c341b049ae61).

 ### Contribute

 As this screenplay is open source, anybody is welcome to clone the script for the purpose of tinkering, edit, correct, comment, improve and push the “code” back to the repository – just like with open source software.
-The [head developer](https://github.com/rubensz) will review diff, merge changes to main branch and credit contributors.
+The [head developer](https://github.com/rubensz) will review diff, merge accepted contributions to the main branch and credit contributors.

 ### Versioning